bdbenim/stash-empornium/README.md

 ## only needed if you set up authentication for stash
 # api_key = 123abc.xyz
 ```
-The port above corresponds to the `BACKEND_DEFAULT` URL in step 1, so if you change one you must change the other.
+The port above corresponds to the backend URL in step 1, so if you change one you must change the other.

 ## Usage
 1. Run `emp_stash_fill.py`